samboy/MaraDNS/README.md

    Only Deadwood and coLunacyDNS binaries are provided.

-   The Deadwood has passed Y2038 tests in Windows 10.
+   Deadwood has passed Y2038 tests in Windows 10.

 ## What is DNS